SensehacK/dev-cheatsheet/thoughts/proverbs.md

 ## Intro

-My own custom made proverbs by Kautilya Save.
+Custom proverbs by me.
-If you do ever use them feel free to credit me.
+If you ever use them feel free to credit me.
 I'm still not famous yet, not that I want to be or get cancelled.

 ## Savage

-> Your passport says you're from a developed nation unlike your mind
+> Your passport states you're from a developed nation unlike your mind